Life in Ireland

-Ireland is listed as the 10th safest country in the world by the Global Peace Index 2017.
+Ireland is listed in the top 10 safest countries in the world by the Global Peace Index 2018.
 It is known for being a safe and friendly country that offers a warm welcome to tourists and students from around the world.
 You'll find this friendly culture everywhere with festivals and traditional events throughout the year, including the famous St Patrick's Day on 17 March.

 Weather in Ireland

 The weather in Ireland can change quickly.
 It is said that sometimes you can experience all four seasons – spring, summer, autumn and winter – in one day.

 Ireland needs frequent rainfall to keep its beautiful countryside lush and green.
 But showers usually only last a few minutes or hours, rather than days.
 Be prepared for any weather by wearing layers and bringing a raincoat.
 Don’t forget your sun cream for warm days.

 Dublin is close to the sea, so the temperature is never too hot or too cold.

 Below is a short video by ireland.com: